weecology/sad-comparison/chapter1.md

 # Results
 The untruncated logseries had the best model fit in the majority of cases, for all datasets combined (Figure 1).
 However, the pattern varied for each dataset individually.
 For the BBS, CBC, FIA, MCDB, and NABA data, the untruncated logseries provided the best fit, while the Poisson lognormal provided the best model fit for the Gentry data, with the untruncated logseries coming in a close second (Figure 2).
-The geometric performed the worst for all datasets (Figure 1), and was never the best fit for the BBS, CBC, Gentry, and NABA datasets (Figure 2).
-The negative binomial distribution failed to fit a small number of sites (get actual numbers).
+The truncated lognormal performed the worst for the combined datasets (Figure 1) (zero sites, not graphed), and was never the best fit for the BBS, CBC, Gentry, and NABA datasets (Figure 2)(zero sites, not graphed).
+The negative binomial distribution failed to fit *word choice here* a small number of sites (get actual numbers).

 The actual distribution of AICc weights varied with each model.
-The peaks of the AICc weights tended to overlap for the logseries, negative binomial, and Poisson lognormal (Figure 3), although the Poisson lognormal had an additional smaller peak around 1, indicating that it had very good model fit in the cases where it was the winning model (Figure 3).
+The peaks of the AICc weights tended to overlap for the truncated logseries, negative binomial, and Poisson lognormal (Figure 3), although the Poisson lognormal had an additional smaller peak around 1, indicating that it had very good model fit in the cases where it was the winning model (Figure 3).
 The majority of the AICc weights for the geometric series were near zero (Figure 3).

-Things to say about the log-likelihoods.
-Preliminary graphs sure look like all the log-likelihoods are pretty much the same.
+Although the truncated logseries and untruncated logseries do not have much overlap for AICc weights (Figure 3), and the truncated logseries was never the winning model (Figures 1, 2), the log-likelihood values have almost complete congruence (Figure 4).
+This indicates that both the truncated and untruncated logseries fit equally well to the data, but that the truncated logseries recieves a heavy penalty in AICc weighting due to the extra truncation parameter.
+All of the models but the geometric series have very similar log-likelihood values, indicating very similar goodnesses of fit of models to data.